 Again, it’s a good idea to lean on your agent’s expertise in this area.

 Don’t Overdo the Decorating

-This next of our design tips to help you sell your house in Shoreline has to do with decorating, some of which you’ll certainly want to do.
+This next of our design tips to help you sell your house in Seattle has to do with decorating, some of which you’ll certainly want to do.
 But you have to make sure you don’t overdo it.
 Potential buyers need to be able to imagine your house as their home decorated in their own style.

-When it comes to decorating to sell your house in Shoreline, industry experts stress that “the decor should complement the style of the home.
+When it comes to decorating to sell your house in Seattle, industry experts stress that “the decor should complement the style of the home.
 It is important that the decor reflect the character and style of the home . . .
 Store some art, paint and patch the walls, remove any personal property that does not enhance the style of the home.
 By incorporating this decorating tip you are attracting buyers and can potentially sell your house for more money.”

 Over-decorating should be avoided, but staging is important.
 Numerous studies have shown that staged homes sell faster and at better prices than those that haven’t been staged.
 It’s a good idea to hire a professional to help you get all this just right.

 Preparing a house for sale typically involves repainting, if not on a major scale, at least some of the rooms.
 And the consensus among real estate pros is that light, neutral color and tones are best to sell your house in Seattle for the following reasons: